A General Blue-Shift Phenomenon: Introduction

 Our paper is $\mathbf{organized}$ as follows.
-In Section 2, we review the computation of the Zariski topology of Balmer spectrum $\Spc(\SH(G)^c)$ and this is our motivation to study the general blue-shift phenomenon; In Section 3, we calculate the homotopy group of the generalized Tate spectrum $\mathscr {T}_{A,C}(E)$; In Section 4, we prove Theorem \ref{Fac-tuple} and give two applications of Corollary \ref{vanish}; In Section 5, we recall the definition of algebraic periodicity and Landweber exactness for a spectrum; Note that Theorem \ref{Gtclbc} is a corollary of Theorem \ref{GTglbc}, we give a detailed proof of Theorem \ref{GTglbc} in Section 5; In Section 6, we provide a possible way to deal with the general blue-shift phenomenon for non-abelian cases.
+In Section 2, we review the computation of the Zariski topology of Balmer spectrum $\Spc(\SH(G)^c)$ and this is our motivation to study the general blue-shift phenomenon; In Section 3, we calculate the homotopy group of the generalized Tate spectrum $\mathscr {T}_{A,C}(E)$; In Section 4, we prove Theorem \ref{Fac-tuple} and give two applications of Corollary \ref{vanish}; In Section 5, we recall the definition of algebraic periodicity and Landweber exactness for a spectrum; Note that Theorem \ref{Gtclbc} is a corollary of Theorem \ref{GTglbc}, we give a detailed proof of Theorem \ref{GTglbc} in Section 6.

 \textbf{Acknowledgement}: Firstly, I thank Professor Nick Kuhn for introducing me the problem of computing Balmer spectrum in the International Workshop on Algebraic Topology at Fudan University in 2019.
 Secondly, I thank Professor Stefan Schwede for teaching me lots of knowledge about the $G$-equivariant stable homotopy category.
-Thirdly, as most my work is based on my PhD thesis \cite{RYY21}, I thank Professor Xu An Zhao for his carefully reading my PhD thesis and making me correct some vague arguments.
+Thirdly, as most my work is based on my PhD thesis \cite{RYY21}, I thank Professor Xu-an Zhao for his carefully reading my PhD thesis and making me correct some vague arguments.
 Then I thank Professor John Rognes for sharing the origin of blue-shift terminology in algebraic topology.
 Finally, I also thank Professor Peter May, Zhouli Xu, Hana Jia Kong, Long Huang and Ran Wang for carefully reading my draft and suggesting lots of improvements.